 We are able to cast your part in a wide variety of alloys to enhance its performance, including aluminium, stainless steels, low alloy steels, irons, copper base, cobalt base and nickel base metals.

-ABETM castings have a casting factor of 1.0 due to its superior mechanical properties.
+ABE castings have a casting factor of 1.0 due to its superior mechanical properties.
 This enables product designers to design complex aluminium products that are lightweight and high in strength.

 Our sand casting process is an ideal cost effective method for simple geometries or parts with enclosed shapes where coring is required.